cmdremily/BoronTrident/calibration/xy-differential-calibration.md

 The 150mm reference dimension before calibration measured as 150.24 mm and 149.68 mm on the B- and A-diagonals respectively.
 This is after material shrinkage so only indicative of the relative difference between A and B. After calibration the same dimensions measured 149.92 mm and 149.93 mm respectively, again, in the presence of material shrinkage.

 For reference, based on repeated measurements, I estimate that I can consistently measure the reference dimensions to within 0.02 mm indicated on my digital vernier calipers.
 The calipers are calibrated from factory to have an error less than 0.02mm on the 150mm range.
-This yields a total, maximum estimated error (instrumet+technique) of ±0.04 mm, which works out to ±0.00057 in the rotation distance or about ±0.570 µm per full rotation of the pulley.
+This yields a total, maximum estimated error (instrument + technique) of ±0.04 mm, which works out to ±0.00057 in the rotation distance or about ±0.570 µm per full rotation of the pulley.
 This is possible thanks to the high accuracy (±0.04mm) in relation to the long measurement distance (150mm).
 If you do not believe this, I recommend you read [xy-differential-calibration.pdf (TBD)](xy-differential-calibration.pdf).

 ## Requirements